Benchmarks, Algorithms, and Metrics for Hierarchical Disentanglement: Results and Discussion

-\paragraph{COFHAE significantly outperformed baselines.} Per Fig.~\ref{fig:disent-all}, COFHAE $R^4_c$ scores were near-perfect for 6 out of 9 datasets, and better than baselines on all.
+\textbf{COFHAE significantly outperformed baselines.} Per Fig.~\ref{fig:disent-all}, COFHAE $R^4_c$ scores were near-perfect for 6 out of 9 datasets, and were highest on all (both in terms of mean and maximum).
 On Spaceshapes and the depth-3 $\mathtt{either}$ and $\mathtt{both}$ versions of Chopsticks, scores were slightly worse.
 Part of this suboptimality could be due to non-identifiability.
 For Spaceshapes and the $\mathtt{both}$ versions of Chopsticks, dimension group nodes contain multiple continuous variables, which even conditionally can be modeled by multiple factorized distributions \citep{locatello2018challenging}.
 However, optimization issues could also be at fault, as we do not see suboptimal $R^4_c$ on Chopsticks until a depth of 3, and even supervised $H{+}A{+}Z$ models occasionally fail to converge on Spaceshapes. \citet{kim2018disentangling} note that the relatively low-dimensional discriminator used by FactorVAE is easier to optimize than the generally high-dimensional discriminators used in GANs, which are notoriously tricky to train \citep{mescheder2018training}.
 In our case, flattened hierarchy vectors can be high-dimensional (e.g. Fig.~\ref{fig:chopsticks-322-qual}), and in any given batch, instances corresponding to different paths down the hierarchy may have different numbers of samples (potentially requiring larger batch sizes or stratified sampling to ensure sufficient coverage).
 Finally, alongside non-identifiability and optimization issues, MIMOSA errors (e.g. merge-up/push-down differences for Spaceshapes and suboptimal purity and coverage for Chopsticks) also may play a role, as evidenced by performance improvements in our full COFHAE ablations in Fig.~\ref{fig:ablations-all}.
-Despite all of these issues, COFHAE is still closer to optimal than any of our baseline algorithms.
+Despite all of these issues, COFHAE is still closer to optimal, at best and on average, than any of our baseline algorithms (even on Spaceshapes, where it is possible for a flat representation to disentangle all features except jet length).
+We note also that our baselines often performed \emph{worse} with increasing disentanglement penalty strength (Fig.~\ref{fig:baseline-hypers}), with the closest COFHAE competitor, JointVAE, achieving its best results at its minimal tested value $\gamma{=}1$ (i.e. equivalent to a normal VAE).
+These results are consistent with the fact that minimizing marginal rather than conditional TC on these datasets \emph{prevents} models from learning the right representation.